archondigital/archondigital.github.io/_posts/2008-07-14-inspiration-or-the-lack-of-it.md

 ---
+published: true
-title: Inspiration or the Lack of It
+post_title: Inspiration or the Lack of It
 author: Archon Digital
 layout: post
 permalink: /v5/overlord/inspiration-or-the-lack-of-it/